Giardiasis Medications and Treatment

 Medications are used effectively to treat giardiasis.

-This is the most common and most often recommended drug to treat
+- This is the most common and most often recommended drug to treat giardiasis.

-Treatment is 80% to 95% effective with these pills given 3 times a day for 5 days.
+- Treatment is highly effective with these pills, given 3 times a day for 5 days.

-Treatment is 90% effective with these pills given over 5 days.
+- Treatment is highly effective with these pills, given over 5 days.
 Side effects may include nausea, vomiting, yellow skin and eyes, dark urine, and a rash.